bluekitchen/btstack/port/windows-h4/README.md

     $ cd btstack/port/windows-winusb
     $ make

+Note: When compiling with msys2-32 bit and/or the 32-bit toolchain, compilation fails as `conio.h` seems to be mission.
+Please use msys2-64 bit with the 64-bit toolchain for now.

 ## Console Output

 When running the examples in the MSYS2 shell, the console input (via btstack_stdin_support) doesn't work.
 It works in the older MSYS and also the regular CMD.exe environment.
 Another option is to install WinPTY and then start the example via WinPTY like this: